Seaham Harbour railway station

 Seaham Harbour railway station was a railway station that served the town of Seaham Harbour in County Durham, North East England.
-For much of its existence, it was the southern passenger terminus of the Londonderry, Seaham and Sunderland Railway but declined in importance after the opening of the nearby Seaham Colliery station and the extension of the line to West Hartlepool (avoiding Seaham Harbour station) by that company's successor.
+For much of its existence, it was the southern passenger terminus of the Londonderry (Seaham to Sunderland) Railway but declined in importance after the opening of the nearby Seaham Colliery station and the extension of the line to West Hartlepool (avoiding Seaham Harbour station) by that company's successor.

 History

-In 1854 the Londonderry Railway opened the Londonderry, Seaham and Sunderland Railway to link its network of colliery railways to the newly constructed South Dock in Sunderland due to the lack of capacity in Seaham Harbour.
+In 1854 the Londonderry (Seaham to Sunderland) Railway (LSSR) opened to link its network of colliery railways to the newly constructed South Dock in Sunderland due to the lack of capacity in Seaham Harbour.
 The harbour was developed as a private port belonging to the Marquess of Londonderry for transporting the output from his mines.
 Though constructed primarily for mineral traffic, passengers were also carried on this line from 1855 and stations were opened at either end of the line.

 At the Seaham end of the line, a station was constructed on Marlborough Street and was originally named Seaham whilst at the Sunderland end, Hendon Burn station was constructed close to the staithes in the South Dock.

-From 1868, LS&SR began to use the Hendon terminus of the North Eastern Railway (NER) before that was in turn closed by the NER in 1879 to be replaced by Sunderland Central station and all LS&SR services were once again diverted into the new station.
+From 1868, LSSR began to use the Hendon terminus of the North Eastern Railway (NER) before that was in turn closed by the NER in 1879 to be replaced by Sunderland Central station and all LSSR services were once again diverted into the new station.